1. Home

 Machine operators are skilled at installing, operating and maintaining the machinery used in manufacturing and production.
 They also may be responsible for equipment installation, maintenance, and quality control.

-Machine operators may also have responsibilities related to managing inventory, creating new SOPs (standard operating procedures) and sanitation.
-As they progress their career and become more skilled, machine operators may be asked to train others on the equipment their experienced with.
+Machine operator job duties are generally related to managing inventory, creating new SOPs (standard operating procedures) and sanitation.
+As professionals progress in their career and become more skilled, machine operator responsibilities may increase, and they may be asked to train others on the equipment they are experienced with.

 What are the requirements of a machine operator?